As we begin 2020, it would be good to think and reflect back on what we accomplished in 2019 and plan on a few ambitious goals for 2020.

 - Collaborate with fellow funders and foundations on shared goals.

 - Building on the first point, we would love for Tech4Dev to have greater ownership by entities in India.
 Getting one of the larger funders/foundations in India, collaborating and building Tech4Dev with us, would be super awesome.

-- We would like the open source solutions that have been built under Tech4Dev to be used widely by NGOs.
-As a step in this directions, we would like to support the Avni project to a state where an NGO with some in-house tech resources can install and use Avni on its own.
+- We would like the open-source solutions that have been built under Tech4Dev to be used widely by NGOs.
+As a step in these directions, we would like to support the Avni project to a state where an NGO with some in-house tech resources can install and use Avni on its own.
 This would necessitate the building of a strong development and support community for this product.